 Artists must contend with Modernism to successfully engage in artistic production.
 We are participant observers in the ongoing modernization, or globalization, of world culture.

 When discussing art, the word Modernism is generally understood to refer to a style or movement that began in Europe at the end of the 19th century.
 (Serge Guilbaut, How New York Stole the Idea of Modern Art.
 Alfred Leslie, The Cedar Bar.
 Link to a review of the film in New York Art World, by Donald Goddard: <https://www.newyorkartworld.com/reviews/leslie.html>)

 [Discuss Belting's take on Bosch]

 Modernism also refers to the period of world history coinciding with the second millennium of the current era.
-This is a matter that historians have not yet settled.
+Ideas about Modernism continue to evolve.
 (William Carroll Bark's Origins of the Middle Ages.)